cesarsotovalero/cesarsotovalero.github.io/_pages/collaborations.md

 ### Approach

-The goal of this research project is to leverage software debloating techniques to understand the impact of the vulnerability in the codebase.
+The goal of this research project is to leverage software debloating techniques to determine which parts of the code are actually exposed to vulnerabilities.
-First, we will collect CVEs reports affecting real-world applications and examine the ratio of the codebase that is actually affected by the vulnerable code.
+First, we will collect CVEs reports affecting real-world applications and examine the ratio of the codebase that is affected by the vulnerable code via reverted call-graph analysis.
 Second, we will debloat the rest of the application  (i.e., removing the used parts that are not affected by the CVEs) in order to get a better vision of the actual impact of the vulnerability.
-Developers and practitioners will benefit from this information.
+Developers and practitioners will benefit from this information because they will be able to isolate the vulnerable parts for beter study and fixing.
-This allows them to construct a mind-map of the relevance of the vulnerability, which will rapidly impact assessment and supports bug fixes.
+This will allows them to construct a mind-map of the relevance of the vulnerability, which will rapidly impact assessment and supports bug fixes.

 ### Validation